ALRW/dayAsADev/courseSections/section6.md

 Did you guess?
 That's right, we need to tell your local environment to use the remote `origin` as the place it can push and pull code from.

-In case you don't have the URL for the repository to hand on the repository home-page there is a helpful little button `clone or download` from which you can copy the repositories SSH link.
+In case you don't have the URL for the repository to hand on the repository home-page there is a helpful little button `clone or download` from which you can copy the repositorys SSH link.

 ![copy SSH Link](../images/copySSHLink.png)